-All mechanical excavation and stripping were undertaken by Wessex Archaeology.
-Topsoil and other overburden were removed using a tracked 360° excavator fitted with a toothless ditching bucket.
+All mechanical excavation and stripping was undertaken by ABA.
+Topsoil and other overburden were removed using a tracked 360-degree excavator fitted with a toothless ditching bucket.
 Mechanical excavation proceeded to a depth sufficient to address the objectives of the excavation.
-Mechanical excavation ceased when the first archaeologically significant horizon was encountered and/or the underlying archaeological features were revealed, and/or when the absence of any archaeological 'horizon' was adequately demonstrated.
+Mechanical excavation ceased when the first archaeologically significant horizon was encountered or when the absence of any archaeological 'horizon' was adequately demonstrated.
 Spoil from the stripping operations were stockpiled in bunds outside of the archaeological excavation area.
 After the completion of mechanical excavation, both the spoil heaps and the stripped surface were scanned with a metal detector.
 Any artefacts of potential archaeological interest identified were recovered and their location accurately recorded (Horizon Nuclear Power, 2016; ABA, 2018).

-2.7.2.2 Hand Excavation
+2.7.2.1 Hand Excavation

 After the removal of deposits overlying the archaeological horizon, the area was manually cleaned, and all features investigated and recorded.
+As pre-excavation plans of all visible features were prepared by GPS survey; this was printed out and brought to site to be checked and enhanced by hand planning.
 Unstratified artefacts or small finds exposed during the cleaning were collected.
 All hand cleaned surfaces, features and archaeological layers were scanned for metal object signals using a metal detector.
 Excavation priorities were assessed by taking these signals into account.
 All non-funerary type archaeological remains were excavated in accordance with the following strategy (ABA, 2018):

-- Positive features likely to obscure earlier archaeological features 100%; - Discrete negative features of less than 1m in diameter at least 50% by area in addition to all stratigraphic relationships; - Discrete negative features of more than 1m in diameter at least 50% by area in addition to all stratigraphic relationships; - Discrete negative features containing good artefact assemblages 100%; - Non-structural linear negative features at least 10% by area in addition to all stratigraphic relationships and termini; - Structural negative features 100% unless otherwise agreed with the Consultant; - Hearths, pyre remains or other features with evidence of deliberate in situ heating 100%; - All intersections between features, all terminals of linear features, and all other features 25% unless otherwise agreed with the Consultant; and - The location of all small finds, except for those discovered within discrete features, were recorded in 3D by a GPS system tied into the OS NGR system, with an accuracy of ± 5mm.
+- Positive features likely to obscure earlier archaeological features 100%; - Discrete negative features of less than 1m in diameter at least 50% by area in addition to all stratigraphic relationships; - Discrete negative features of more than 1m in diameter at least 50% by area in addition to all stratigraphic relationships; - Discrete negative features containing good artefact assemblages 100%; - Non-structural linear negative features at least 10% by area in addition to all stratigraphic relationships and termini; - Structural negative features 100% unless otherwise agreed with the Consultant; - Hearths, pyre remains or other features with evidence of deliberate in situ heating 100%. - All intersections between features, all terminals of linear features, and all other features 25% unless otherwise agreed with the Consultant; and - The location of all small finds, except for those discovered within discrete features, were recorded in 3D by a GPS system tied into the OS NGR system, with an accuracy of ± 5mm.

-2.7.2.3 Recording
+2.7.2.2 Recording